Imre Nagy: Early political career

 In captivity in Camp Berezovka near Lake Baikal in Siberia he participated in a Marxist discussion group until 1917.
 In 1918, he joined the Communist (Social Democratic) Party of the Foreign Workers of Siberia, a sub-group of the Russian Communist Party.
 He fought in the ranks of the Red Army from February to September 1918 during the Russian Civil War.
 Some sources, including the so-called "Yurovsky Document" allege Nagy and his unit were tasked with guarding the former Russian Imperial Family in Yekaterinburg.
 Though some historians have speculated Nagy himself was among the men in the firing squad that executed the Romanovs, Ivan Plotnikov, history professor at the Ural State University, stated per his research that the executioners were Yakov Yurovsky, Grigory Nikulin, Mikhail Medvedev (Kudrin), Peter Ermakov, Stepan Vaganov, Alexey Kabanov, Pavel Medvedev, V. N. Netrebin, and Y. M. Tselms.
-The White Army investigator Nikolai Sokolov claimed that the executions of the Imperial Family was carried out by a group of "Latvians led by a Jew".
+The White Army investigator Nikolai Sokolov claimed that the execution of the Imperial Family was carried out by a group of "Latvians led by a Jew".
 However, in light of Plotnikov's research, the group that carried out the execution consisted almost entirely of ethnic Russians (Nikulin, Kudrin, Ermakov, Vaganov, Kabanov, Medvedev and Netrebin) with the participation of one Jew (Yurovsky) and possibly, one Latvian (Tselms).
 Allegations of Nagy's presence at the Ipatiev House remains a controversial matter among biographers, and has contributed to his divisive legacy in modern Hungary.

 Nagy and his unit were later encircled and he was ultimately taken prisoner by the Czechoslovak Legion in early September 1918.
 He escaped captivity and spent the period until February 1920 holding odd jobs in White-controlled territory near Lake Baikal.
 The Red Army reached Irkutsk on 7 February 1920, ending Nagy's participation in the Civil War.
 On 12 February 1920 he became a candidate member of the Russian Communist Party and a full-time member on 10 May.
 He served the rest of 1920 as a clerk for the communist Cheka secret police on matters related to prisoners of war.